 Market prices go higher when there are more buyers than sellers and they go lower then sellers overwhelm buying.
 Therefore, technical analysis is an important component to understanding the current path of least resistance for prices and predicting the future.

 Technical analysts attempt to identify price patterns on charts that will cause others in a market to buy or sell.
 These price patterns often create self-fulfilling prophecies that move price, particularly over the short-term, and create profitable opportunities for nimble traders and investors who identify the pattern and take advantage of the price action that follows.

-Data available from exchanges when it comes to volume and open interest often helps the technical analyst measure strength and momentum of emerging or current price trends.
+Data available from exchanges when it comes to volume and open interest often helps the technical analyst measure the strength and momentum of emerging or current price trends.

 Disciple Is critical